ianhutomo/NLP-Search-Function/README.md

 The output of the significance test will give you a p-value.
 If the p-value is less than 0.05 (our chosen significance level), then we will say that there is a significant difference between the two average precision lists.
 That means that there is less than a 5% chance that the difference in the mean of the AP scores is due to random fluctuation.

 Write the p-value in a file called **significance.txt**.
-***Do not include anything else in the file, just this number!***

-## Grading

-Your grade will be based on:
-- passing the pipeline on gitlab
-- uploading singificance.txt with the p-value